M101 howitzer: Cold War

 Post-war production continued at Rock Island Arsenal until 1953, by which time 10,202 had been built.
 In 1953, the new howitzer M2A2 was standardized to further increase the life of the howitzer at the cost of some muzzle velocity.
 The M2A2's barrel had a higher strength breech ring, deeper rifling grooves, and shallower rifling taper than the M2A1's barrel, resulting in a 50 percent more effective full charge barrel life than the M2A1.

 "Weapons of the Field Artillery" (1966).

 A further development, the M2A2E2, featuring a muzzle brake and with its maximal range increased along with the propelling charge, on carriage M2A2E2, featuring an increased maximal angle of fire, was designed and tested in 1958, but with the coming XM102 howitzer both were canceled in 1961.

 In November 1960, the U.S. military artillery designation system began to change; howitzers M2A1 or M2A2 on carriage M2A1 were renamed M101s, while howitzers M2A1 or M2A2 on carriage M2A2 were renamed M101A1s.
 These models continued to see service through the Vietnam War.
 Though the successor M102 howitzer was adopted in 1964, both the M101 and M102 shared similar roles in battle and the M101A1 was never fully replaced in front-line service until the adoption of the M119 howitzer.
-Today, the M101A1 has been retired by the U.S. military, though it continues to see service with many other countries.
+Today, the M101A1 has been retired by the U.S. military, although it is still retained for ceremonial purposes.
+Abroad, it continues to see service with many other countries.